brisco007/vPIM/README.md

 - **Debian packages**: Includes the following packages:
   - *upmem_2021.3.0_amd64.deb*: Installs version **2021.3.0** of the UPMEM SDK.
   - *upmem-driver-dkms_2021.3.0_amd64.deb*: Installs the kernel driver for UPMEM hardware.
+They are in the ```upmem-pkgs``` folder.
+- **vPrIM**: This was developed to improve the performance of PrIM applications, primarily by reducing the number of requests.
+Each app has specific updates.
+- **Miscellaneous**: The *upmem-code* folder contains various code snippets, such as microbenchmarks for UPMEM API functions and a "hello world" example.

+you can add more code from existing UPMEM Benchmarks:
 - **dpu_demo**: A checksum application.
 Find the original repository and instructions here: https://github.com/upmem/dpu_demo.git
 - **PrIM benchmark**: Code for the PrIM benchmark.
 The original repository with usage instructions can be found here: https://github.com/CMU-SAFARI/prim-benchmarks.git.
-To simplify running the benchmarks, we have provided Python scripts located at the root folder: *run_strong_full*, *run_strong_rank.py*, and *run_weak*.
-- **vPrIM**: This was developed to improve the performance of PrIM applications, primarily by reducing the number of requests.
-Each app has specific updates.
-- **Miscellaneous**: The *upmem-code* folder contains various code snippets, such as microbenchmarks for UPMEM API functions and a "hello world" example.

 ## CODE Folder
 - **Firecracker Installation**: You'll need the *Rust* compiler and the musl toolchain to compile and use Firecracker.
 The Docker engine is also required.
 Once the environment is set up, compile Firecracker using:
   ```